Work graphs API – compute rasterizer learning sample

 // Set up by the application.

-When we combine dispatch global parameters with dispatch local parameters, we can know exactly which triangle every thread is suppose to work on.
+When we combine dispatch global parameters with dispatch local parameters, we can know exactly on which triangle every thread is suppose to work on.

 TriangleFetchAndTransform → SplitFixed/SplitDynamic

-Next, we define how we pass data from our root node into the bounding box subdivision nodes.
+Next we define how we pass data from our root node into the bounding box subdivision nodes.
 Because we use two different node types for this (a fixed Dispatch and a dynamic Dispatch, with incompatible function signatures), we also want to declare two different types of data structures.
 The dynamic Dispatch one has to use the required SV_DispatchGrid semantics in the data declaration.
-The fixed Dispatch could also use one, because the compiler will silently clear out unused semantic parameters but we keep two versions for clarity and unambiguous compile time verification.
+The fixed Dispatch could also use one, because the compiler will silently clear out unused semantic parameters, but we keep two versions for clarity and unambiguous compile time verification.

 struct SplitDynamicRecord